dirkk/basex-rtd/docs/Shortcuts.md

 Move one screen-full up/down  | Page ↑/↓  | Page ↑/↓ (fn ↑/↓)
 Move to top/bottom  | Ctrl Home/End  | ↖/↘ (⌘ ↑/↓)
 Scroll one line up/down  | Ctrl ↑/↓  | Alt ↑/↓

+#### Code Completions
-UNKNOWN The GUI editor provides various code completions, which simplify the authoring of complex XQuery applications.
+ The GUI editor provides various code completions, which simplify the authoring of complex XQuery applications.
 Opening elements, comments, quotes or brackets will automatically be closed, and new lines will automatically be indented.
 If the [shortcut](Shortcuts.md#Editor_Shortcuts) for code completions is pressed (Ctrl Space), the keys listed in the following table will be replaced with their corresponding values.
 An underscore indicates where the cursor will be placed after the replacement:

 **Key** | **Value**